When Testing Boundaries of Sculpture Clashes with Classroom Expectations in Introductory Course

 Prototype received positive feedback, but the instructor later criticized the design as “wrong” and not fully 3D.

 Establishing a constructive feedback culture is crucial in art education.
-According to research by experts in educational psychology, effective feedback enhances student learning by allowing them to understand and reflect on their creative processes.
+Effective feedback enhances student learning by allowing them to understand and reflect on their creative processes.

 To improve communication, educators should provide specific, actionable feedback rather than vague critiques.
-Additionally, fostering peer review sessions can encourage students to engage with each other's work, promoting a collaborative atmosphere where diverse interpretations are celebrated rather than criticized.
+Additionally, fostering peer review sessions can encourage students to engage with each other, promoting a collaborative atmosphere where diverse interpretations are celebrated rather than criticized.

 Instructor questioned the choice of passport, asked about childhood relics, and insisted on a “baby phoenix.”